shaik1002/biggitlabbomb/doc/user/group/value_stream_analytics/index.md

 DETAILS:
 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - **Edit value stream** feature [changed](https://gitlab.com/gitlab-org/gitlab/-/issues/381002) from a dialog to a page in GitLab 16.11 [with a flag](../../../administration/feature_flags.md) named `vsa_standalone_settings_page`.
+Disabled by default.

+FLAG:
+On self-managed GitLab, by default the **Edit value stream** feature is not available.
+To make it available, an administrator can enable the [feature flag](../../../administration/feature_flags.md) named `vsa_standalone_settings_page`.
+On GitLab.com and GitLab Dedicated, this feature is not available.
+This feature is not ready for production use.

 After you create a value stream, you can customize it to suit your purposes.
 To edit a value stream: